ucsb-cs32/s21/_lab/lab00.md

 -   `emacs Makefile`, OR
 -   `vim Makefile`

-On the first line of the file, put this, substituting your name (and that of your pair partner(s) if applicable, for YOUR NAME(S) HERE, as appropriate:
+On the first line of the file, put this, substituting your name  for YOUR NAME(S) HERE, as appropriate:

     # Makefile for lab00, YOUR NAME(S) HERE, CS32, W21